Make your onboarding process more thorough, repeatable, and consistent — download the Employee Onboarding Checklist by Dr. Talya Bauer today.

 In this post, I’ll show you a quick overview of each of the 5 C’s, and how you can use them to create a strong employee onboarding process for your company.

 You can even use the 5 C's to build an employee onboarding process checklist.
-If you want a revised version, you can read the 6 C'6 of onboarding framework as well.
+The first version was the 4 C's of onboarding.
+The latest, and revised version, is the 6 C's of onboarding framework as well.

 Why You Should Audit Your Onboarding Experience